 When she's mowed down by a cab and dies in the street, only to wake up back at that bathroom sink, suddenly she starts caring about her life.
 She may have been barreling through it toward an early grave, but at least it was moving forward.

-That’s pretty much anyone can tell you without getting into spoiler territory which, by the way, is inevitable in any discussion that goes into specifics beyond the series trailer.
+That’s pretty much anyone can tell you without getting into spoiler territory — inevitable in any discussion that goes into specifics beyond the series trailer.
 Which, by the way, doesn’t necessarily sell its high artistic worth.

 Enough people have digested “Russian Doll” to let supposed “latecomers” finally know that yes, it’s OK to step into the pool, the plot current isn’t going to leave you flummoxed or bored.
 The late viewer may even benefit from supplementary reading or viewing on the series.
 Theories about the meaning and symbolism nestled within each episode abound; if you’re looking for an explainer of what you just saw (or, if you don’t care about spoilers, what you’re about to see), it’s not hard to find a few.